Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-schema-user-account.md

 - Official Support

-- PostgreSQL is not good when it comes to performance in compairisión with the another ones.
+- PostgreSQL is not good when it comes to performance in comparison with the other Databases.
+PostgreSQL is often criticized for being slow and unsuitable for large-scale enterprise applications.

+- Increasing horizontal scaling is complex, but PostgreSQL may have a solution for all replicas to accept operations.

+- No column re-ordering and better data compression are required.

 # Alternatives